alexkimin/starters/packages/js-starter/readme.md

 }
 ```

-The path will resolve to jest `moduleNameMapper` and webpack `resolve.alias`.
+The path will be resolved to jest `moduleNameMapper` and webpack `resolve.alias`.

 Now you can import sth like `import { Button } from '@component/Button';`